Like and Follow us:

 PFLAG meetings are strictly confidential.
 What is said at a meeting is not repeated outside a meeting.
 We do not reveal the identities of those who attend.
 If we meet fellow attendees outside a meeting we do not say or imply how we know each other or where from.
 We do not “out” each other or others’ LGBTQ+ loved ones.

-Everyone is welcome at our meeting, including both LGBTQ+ persons and their family, friends, spouses, co-workers, and those who simply wish to learn.
-You do not need prior contact or an appointment to come to a meeting.
-There is no cost to attend.
+Everyone is welcome at our meetings, including both LGBTQ+ persons and their family, friends, spouses, co-workers, and those who simply wish to learn.
+You do not need prior contact or an appointment to come to an in-person meeting.
+However, for security reasons, registration is required to participate in our virtual meetings over Zoom.
+There is no cost to attend any of our meetings.
 You are never required to speak or answer any questions you do not wish to or feel comfortable enough to answer.
 If you come in a group (such as two members of the same family), should we split into small groups for support, you are welcome to stay together.
 Some groups like to split and cover both smaller support groups so that they can compare notes in case of useful information in either group.

 We are all in different places in our journey.
 You may see other attendees who seem to “have it together” or “know way more” but rest assured – they didn’t start out that way.
 They had to learn and process too.

-None of our members are nor are we associated with professional counseling services.
+None of our chapter leaders are associated with professional counseling services.
 We are not trained in counseling and are not a substitute for professional help.